• The International Platform on Sport and Development logo

 A Sport for Development specialist working in Asia-Pacific, on Team Up, the Australian Government's flagship sport for development investment.

 Dr Ben Sanders is a specialist consultant and thought leader in sport for development and peace.
-He is currently working with the International Platform on Sport and Development.
+He is Executive Director at the International Platform on Sport and Development.

 Sport for Development & Peace expert actively contributing to the Commonwealth’s work in helping countries mobilise sport as an enabler for health, education, employment & economic development goals.